Network-Adjusted Covariates for Community Detection: Introduction

-The integration of covariate information with network data for community detection has become popular very recently.
+The integration of covariates with network data for community detection has become popular very recently.
 In \citet{BayesianNewman}, a model was proposed that incorporates low-dimensional discrete covariates and the network based on community memberships.
 The maximum likelihood estimate is obtained using the belief propagation package. \cite{attrisparse} interprets it as an optimization problem on the weighted sum of network Laplacian and covariates kernel matrix.
-The optimization problem is solved by semidefinite programming.
 In \cite{casc}, the spectral clustering method was discussed, with an application on a weighted sum of the network Laplacian and covariates.
 Later, the issue of mis-matching between covariates and community labels became a concern.
 To solve this problem, \cite{cesna} uses the maximum likelihood approach where covariates and network are considered separately, and \cite{jcdc} optimizes a joint community detection criterion analogous to the modularity.
-Other approaches can be found in various studies, including \cite{FengEdge}, \cite{FengNodal} and \cite{InferenceCov}.
+Other approaches can be found in various studies, including \cite{FengEdge}, \cite{FengNodal}, \cite{InferenceCov} and \cite{xu2022covariate}.

-Despite the rapid developments in this direction, there are several gaps in different aspects.
-Firstly, most existing algorithms require at least one tuning parameter that leverages the network and covariates.
-The tuning parameter is often decided based on the whole network and the whole covariate matrix, without discussions on each specific node.
-Determining the optimal tuning parameter can be difficult and time-consuming.
-Secondly, to have the theoretical guarantee of consistency, these approaches require the expected number of neighbors in the network to diverge at $\log n$ rate.
-But such divergence can guarantee community detection using network information alone \citep{SCORE,lei2015consistency}, so the benefits of incorporating covariates in community detection are not evident in theoretical analysis.
-Finally, the issue of mis-specification, where the covariates and network are not well-matched, is not fully discussed.

-This work aims to fill these gaps.
-We focus on networks with both relatively dense and sparse communities, where nodes in the sparse communities have limited neighbors and benefit from covariates.
-Mathematically, let $d_i$ denote the number of neighbors of node $i$, i.e. the degree of node $i$.
-We define the (relatively) dense and sparse communities as follows. \begin{definition} Consider a network $\graph = (\node, \edge)$.
-Consider community $k$, we call it a \begin{enumerate} \item {\it (Relatively) dense community}, if there exists a constant $c>0$ so that $E[d_i] \geq c \log n$ for all $i$ so that $\ell(i) = k$; \item {\it Sparse community}, if there exists a constant $C > 0$, so that $E[d_i] \leq C$, for all $i$ so that $\ell(i) = k$. \end{enumerate} \end{definition} The inclusion of these sparse communities has not been studied rigorously in the literature, and this paper will fill this gap.